 Capixyl is a biomimetic signal peptide complex (acetyl tetrapeptide-3) that is combined with a red clover extract rich in Biochanin A. Red clover is known as trifolium pratense, which has proven hair growth and hair density increase benefits.
 It does this via the inhibition of 5-α-reductase activity; reduction of inflammation and cytokines; and stimulation of extracellular matrix (ECM) protein synthesis in the hair follicle vicinity.

 Note that GroMd makes a shampoo and conditioner that includes both Redensyl and Capixyl.
 It also contains Hairgenyl, which is a peptide-rich yeast extract isolated from azalea flowers.
+No reports any significant capixyl related side effects in this product.

 - Oleanolic acid, which is extracted from olive leaves.
 It inhibits 5α1 and 5α2 reductase enzymes, thereby reducing dihydrotestosterone (DHT) related hair loss.